-Most visitors to Nicaragua travel without incident; however, as a developing nation with poor infrastructure and a tropical climate there are certain medical conditions to be aware of to avoid an unnecessary visit to the doctor.
+Most visitors to Nicaragua travel without incident.
+However, it is a developing nation with poor infrastructure and a tropical climate, and so there are certain things you should be aware of to avoid an unnecessary visit to the doctor.

 Stomach problems and diarrhea are the result of bacteria, viruses and parasites which may be present in contaminated food and water.
 Many other illnesses affecting travelers, such as infected bug bites, rashes and heat exhaustion, are the result of Nicaragua's tropical climate.